Tents and camping

 All participants bring their own tents to the programme.
 There are a huge number of brands and designs to choose from so we have listed the main considerations in our guidelines here…

 Choosing a tent for Thórsmörk

-- Strength and quality – Above all, the tent needs to be strong enough to cope with the occasional stormy weather we experience in Thórsmörk.
+- Strength and quality – Above all, the tent needs to be strong enough to cope with heavy rain and possible stormy weather conditions.

 - Size/weight – Although we move the tents every few days to prevent damage to vegetation, we only have to carry the tents with us when we move camps, which is usually not more than once a week.
 We recommend a tent that has enough space for all your equipment to be brought inside and many of our volunteers choose a “two person” tent so that they have plenty of room.
 Tents vary in weight but are normally about 2.4 – 3.5 kg.

 - Plenty of guy lines/tying points – The tents will need to be well secured if we encounter a storm during your visit.
 Having plenty of guy lines and/or tying points are a good feature to look for.

 - Porch space – This is extremely useful as it provides a place to leave things like muddy boots so that personal equipment is under shelter but not inside the tent with you.

 - Ground sheet or tent “footprint” – Some tent models offer a fitted groundsheet or “footprint” type ground sheet which are very good as they fit the exact shape of the tent.
 If a separate ground sheet is used, care must be taken to ensure that it doesn’t stick out from under the sides of the tent as this will actually help to collect water.
 This can be avoided by cutting a separate ground sheet to fit the shape of your tent exactly.
 It is useful to have a ground sheet that extends under the tent porch.